-Whereas, the preparatory impact study carried out before the entry into force of the Risk Based Capital and Solvency Directive, 2022 (2078) and the experience gained during the implementation have confirmed the appropriateness of its content.
-Nevertheless, a limited number of legal provisions require clarification or more development, while keeping the essential components of the risk-based framework as regulated in the aforementioned Directive (2078),
+Whereas, the preparatory impact study carried out before the entry into force of the Risk Based Capital and Solvency Directive, 2022 (2078) and the experience gained during its first months of implementation confirmed the appropriateness of its content.
+Nevertheless, a limited number of legal provisions required clarification or more development, while keeping the essential components of the risk-based framework as regulated in the aforementioned Directive (2078).
+Therefore, a consolidated text of the Risk Based Capital and Solvency Directive with limited amendments was approved in 2081,